ban-m/jtk/README.md

 cargo --version
 ```

-If it is not up to date, please `rustup update` so that the version is greater than or equal to 1.66.0-nightly.
-Then run,
+The minimum required version is 1.66.0-nightly (otherwise, `rustup update` so that the version is greater than or equal to 1.66.0-nightly).
+Then,

 ```